RCMP investigating armed robbery at Port Alberni Chevron - BC Local News

 On Sunday, Dec.
 31, just before 10 a.m., a man entered the Town Pantry with his face covered and demanded money out of the till.
 The man produced a weapon and then fled on a bike on Elizabeth Street toward Burke Road.

-The male suspect is described as Caucasian, approximately 6 feet tall and 160 pounds, wearing a black Carhartt style jacket, green turtleneck shirt and grey sweat pants.
+The male suspect is described as Caucasian, approximately 6 feet tall, approximately 160 pounds, wearing a black Carhartt style jacket, green turtleneck shirt and grey sweat pants.

 No one was injured during the robbery.
 Forensic Identification Specialists attended and processed the crime scene and the security video is being reviewed.